Shot from back of classroom of diverse students raising hands, teacher at front

 Make sure you’re taking all required classes

 Just because it’s your senior year doesn’t mean you don’t still have classes you’re required to take.
-Make sure you’re taking all required courses; for instance, if you’re in an accelerated STEM program, you likely need to be taking AP or honors math and science classes.
+Make sure you’re taking all required courses; for instance, if you’re in an accelerated STEM program, you likely need to take honors or AP Math and Science classes.
 Get advice from your school counselor about what classes you should be taking.
 They can also help you adjust your schedule if you’re not on track for graduation.

 Choose classes you’ll enjoy

-Once you’ve chosen your classes, it’s time to buckle down and get through the year.
-And you can do it with Our Best Advice for Senior Year of High School.
+Once you choose your classes, it’s time to buckle down and get through the year.
+And you can do it with Our Best Advice for Senior Year of High School!

 Like what you’re reading?